d-bl/GroundForge/docs/API/index.md

 while the GroundForge library is writtein in ScalJS with the purpose to run also in a JavaScipt environment.
 File access and plain Scala libraries are limited to the test classes.
-The `toJS.*` scripts only compile the code to JavaScript.
+The `toJS.*` scripts only compile the main code to JavaScript.
 The tests run with Maven (`pom.xml`), import the project into you favourite IDE as a maven project and ignore suggestions to import it as an SBT project.